swaroopar/inprogress-engineer/docs/computers/interrupts.md

 :::info ID of the software interrupt handler
 In case of Linux, the ID of the software interrupt handler in the IVT is always 128 (0x80)

+IRET is the instruction that switches the CPU mode back to user mode.
 :::

 ![system call](../../static/img/software-interrupt-handler.excalidraw.png)